A SwiftUI Example Tutorial

 Adding Modifiers to the Text View

-The next step is to add some modifiers to the Text view to change the font and to adopt the rotation value stored by the Slider view.
-Begin by displaying the Library panel, switch to the modifier list and drag and drop a font modifier onto the Text view entry in the code editor:
+The next step is to add some modifiers to the Text view to change the font and adopt the rotation value stored by the Slider view.
+Begin by displaying the Library panel, switch to the modifier list, and drag and drop a font modifier onto the Text view entry in the code editor:

-Select the modifier line in the editor, refer to the Attributes inspector panel and change the font property from Title to Large Title as shown in Figure 23-7:
+Select the modifier line in the editor, refer to the Attributes inspector panel, and change the font property from Title to Large Title, as shown in Figure 23-7:

 Note that the modifier added above does not change the font weight.
 Since modifiers may also be added to a view from within the Attributes inspector, take this opportunity to change the setting of the Weight menu from Inherited to Heavy.